Room-temperature quantification of $^{14}$CO$_{2}$ below the natural abundance with two-color cavity ring-down spectroscopy: Results and Discussion

 Like traditional pump-probe techniques, 2C-CRDS filters interfering transitions for species that are excited at both laser frequencies.
 This includes conventional quantum-state-linked transition pairs (\emph{e.g.}, $^{14}$CO$_{2}$ 1 \textendash{} 0, P(14) and 2 \textendash{} 1, R(13)) but also collisionally induced two-color signals.
 The intense intra-cavity pump power can excite species with relatively far detuned transitions to vibrationally excited states.
 Populations are then redistributed to other vibrational and rotational states via collisions.
 For abundant species, even weak population transfer pathways from highly excited vibrational levels (\textasciitilde 5000 $\textrm{cm}^{-1}$ internal energy) can create signals significant to trace gas detection.
 Both \emph{positive} and \emph{negative} two-signals can occur depending on whether the pump-perturbed redistribution \emph{increases} or \emph{decreases }the probed state population.
 Inaccuracies from these unwanted two-color signals are exacerbated by their increased pump power dependence.
 Unlike the well saturated $^{14}$CO$_{2}$ P(14) transition which has near zero pump detuning, the collisionally induced signals are likely pumped by relatively far detuned transitions and would be less saturated.
 Understanding the origin and variations of these background signals is important for maximizing the accuracy of 2C-CRDS detection, and we intend to conduct a more comprehensive study of the system dynamics.

 2C-CRDS was designed to cancel out cavity ring-down base-loss variations and spectroscopic interference, but the effect of some experimental parameters on the two-color dynamic system needs further characterization.
-For example, Allan deviation analysis of vacuum 2C-CRDS measurements has optimal averaging and a resultant precision of $10^{-3}$ $[\nicefrac{1}{s}]$ in 2.78 hours (supplementary text).
-When CO$_{2}$ is introduced into the cavity maximum averaging times are reduced to 10 minutes with a precision of $2.3\times10^{-2}\:[\nicefrac{1}{s}]$ (6 ppq $\textrm{\ensuremath{\nicefrac{^{14}\textrm{{C}}}{\textrm{{C}}}}}$).
+For example, Allan deviation analysis of vacuum 2C-CRDS measurements has optimal averaging and a resultant precision of 0.03 $[\nicefrac{1}{s}]$ in 2.3 hours (supplementary text).
+When CO$_{2}$ is introduced into the cavity precision is only improved with averaging times up to 10 minutes ($0.127\:[\nicefrac{1}{s}]$,33 ppq $\textrm{\ensuremath{\nicefrac{^{14}\textrm{{C}}}{\textrm{{C}}}}}$).
 There is a clear correlation between the two-color signal and the intra-cavity pump power, and correcting for this variation with an empirically-determined, power-dependent model increases the time at which the minimum of the Allan deviation occurs.
-These pump power variation levels will not have an appreciable affect on the well saturated two-color $^{14}$CO$_{2}$ signal (fig. S2), but they are likely causing significant variation in the two color background.
+These pump power variation levels will not have an appreciable affect on the well saturated two-color $^{14}$CO$_{2}$ signal (Figure S3), but they are likely causing significant variation in the two color background.
 The transmitted pump power drifted as the QCL thermally settled after power-up and with day-to-day changes in experimental conditions.
-Sample to sample pump power variation likely accounts for some of the two-color spread in Fig. \ref{fig:AMS-comparison} and the discrepancy between the accuracy (91 ppq) and precision (6 ppq).
+Sample to sample pump power variation likely accounts for some of the two-color spread in Figure \ref{fig:AMS-comparison} and the discrepancy between the accuracy (91 ppq) and precision (33 ppq).